-To preserve the Board's options, the attached 2011 Growth Goal Report recommends that any unused market rate allocations from 2010 be carried over but not be made available at this time.
+To preserve the Board's options, the attached 2013 Growth Goal Report recommends that any unused market rate allocations from 2012 be carried over but not be made available at this time.
 If it appears that there will be a shortfall in one of the allocation categories (urban or rural), Planning staff will bring this matter to the Board's attention during the year.
 At that time, the Board of Supervisors could then make numerical adjustments between the allocation categories, or authorize use of the carryover.

-STATUS OF THE 2010 MARKET RATE BUILDING PERMIT ALLOCATION
+STATUS OF THE 2012 MARKET RATE BUILDING PERMIT ALLOCATION

-Due to the continuing nationwide mortgage crisis and housing slump, there has been a decline in demand for market rate building permits compared to this time last year.
-The building permit allocation rate continues to lag far behind the levels seen in recent years and decades.
-Therefore, staff does not believe any adjustment in the proposed growth rate goal of 0.5% is warranted for 2011.
+Due to the continuing nationwide housing downturn, there has been a continuing low level of demand for market rate building permits, although it has picked some from the last couple of years.
+Nevertheless, the building permit allocation rate continues to lag far behind the levels seen in previous years and decades.
+Therefore, staff does not believe any adjustment in the proposed growth rate goal of 0.5% is warranted for 2013.
 The number of permits already allocated this year is shown below:

 Urban Rural

-2010 Allocation set by Board 173 87
+2012 Allocation set by Board 168 84

-Allocated (committed) 5 10
+Allocated (committed) 5 15

-Balance available for allocation (as of 8/15/10) 168 77
+Balance available for allocation (as of 8/15/12) 163 69

-Due to the lower demand so far this year, sufficient allocations should be available to meet demand in both urban and rural categories.
-Nevertheless, staff will continue to monitor the allocations in both categories, and will update these figures for the Board of Supervisors December 7, 2010 meeting or, if necessary, bring the matter to the Board before then if it appears there may be a shortfall in either category.
+Due to the lower demand so far this year, sufficient allocations are available to meet demand in both urban and rural categories.
+Nevertheless, staff will continue to monitor the allocations in both categories, and will update these figures for the Board of Supervisor's December 4, 2012 meeting.

-PROPOSED 2011 MARKET RATE BUILDING PERMIT ALLOCATION
+PROPOSED 2013 MARKET RATE BUILDING PERMIT ALLOCATION

-As explained in more detail in the 2011 Growth Goal Report (see Table 12), the recommended 0.5% per year population growth rate goal would translate to a market rate building permit allocation as follows:
+As explained in more detail in the 2013 Growth Goal Report (see Table 12), the recommended 0.5% per year population growth rate goal would translate to a market rate building permit allocation as follows:

 Area Total Market Rate Units

-Urban Rural 173 86
+Urban Rural 168 84

-Total 259
+Total 252